-Certification lasts for a period of 7 years and then recertification is required to keep your certification current.
+Certification lasts for a period of 7 years after which recertification is required to keep certification current.

-To be recertified, an educator must document a total of 56 (average eight hours/year) contact hours— not credit hours — of professional development and required reflection.
-Certified environmental educators will record professional development activities including attending and presenting at conferences, trainings, courses or workshops.
+To be recertified, an educator must document a total of 56 (average eight hours/year) contact hours (not credit hours) of professional development and required reflection.
+Certified environmental educators should record professional development activities including attending and presenting at conferences, trainings, courses or workshops.
 For informational support and technical assistance regarding professional development opportunities please contact CAEE.